tdulcet/Distributed-Computing-Scripts/README.md

                         bounds (as listed on mersenne.ca) times this threshold/multiplier.
 Requires the --force-pminus1
                         option.
+  --convert-ll-to-prp   Convert all LL assignments to PRP.
+This is for use
+                        when registering assignments.
+  --convert-prp-to-ll   Convert all PRP assignments to LL.
+This is
+                        automatically enabled for first time PRP assignments when the --worktype option is for a first time LL worktype.
   --no-report-100m      Do not report any prime results for exponents greater
                         than 100 million digits.
 You must setup another method to notify yourself.